 If you have an overripe banana situation too, I have two more recipes that are just waiting to be tried:

-Tempted to leave those bananas sitting on the counter?
+Tempted to leave those bananas sitting on the counter to ripen?
 Meeee tooooo!

 - 2 tablespoons Sesame Seeds